Lifecycle Manager Resources

 Instances Tab

 Instances are managed on the Instances tab.
-The UI of the Instances tab is comprised of the following elements as labeled in Figure 6.
-An example detailing how to create instances is provided in the next section.
+The UI of the Instances tab is comprised of the following elements (labeled in Figure 6):

 Label Element Function